theforeman/theforeman.org/_posts/2017-06-30-foreman-community-newsletter---june-2017.md

 * [Deep Dive - Vertical Navigation Proposal with Rox & Serena](https://www.youtube.com/watch?v=hQwJ11GYfjY)

-Our resident designer Rox and UX strategist Serena took us through why horizontal navigations are going out of fashion, how changing to a vertical nav helped in other projects, and how it *might* look if we did this in Foreman.
+Our resident designer Rox and UX strategist Serena took us through why horizontal navigations are going out of fashion, how changing to a vertical navigation helped in other projects, and how it *might* look if we did this in Foreman.
-After that, we had a panel discussion about the UI, what other options might be on the table, and how we can move forwards on this.
+After that, we had a panel discussion about the UI, what other options might be on the table, and how we can move forward on this.

 _(All Foreman events are now available via the [Foreman Calendar](/events))_